 The limited liability company (LLC) is often described as a hybrid business form.
 It combines the liability protection of a corporation with the tax treatment and ease of administration of a partnership.
 The LLC is America's newest form of business organization; the great bulk of laws authorizing LLCs in the United States were passed in the 1980s and 1990s.
 The watershed event in the rise of the LLC was a 1988 IRS ruling that recognized partnership tax treatment for LLCs.
 Within 6 years, 46 states authorized LLCs as a business form.

 LLCs enjoy pass-through taxation-thereby sidestepping the double taxation burden borne by C corporations.
 LLCs file an informational tax return (much like a partnership) but the entity pays no tax.
 The members (owners) report their share of the LLC's profit or loss on their individual tax returns.
 A note-of-caution, some states including Texas have reformed their tax laws to include a Franchise Tax for LLC's and PLLC's on profits over a certain amount.

-LLCs can be formed only through filing a charter document (typically called a "certificate of formation" or "articles of organization) in the appropriate state and paying the required filing fee.
+LLCs can be formed only through filing a charter document (typically called a "certificate of formation" or "articles of organization") in the appropriate state and paying the required filing fee.
 The heart of a professionally formed LLC is a QUALITY "Operating Agreement" (the equivalent of a "Partnership Agreement") between the owners who are known as the "members" of the LLC.

 Professional limited liability companies (PLLCs) are specialized entities organized and operated solely by licensed professionals such as attorneys, accountants, and architects.
 The members (owners) of a PLLC may enjoy personal liability protection from the acts of other members, but each member remains liable for his or her own professional misconduct.
 Not all states recognize the PLLC business form.